emarcey/cicerone/glossary/styles.md

 	* fermentation: some fruit esters with dark fruit; hint of alcohol
 * Commercial Examples: Orkney Skull Splitter, Traquair House Ale, Founders Dirty Bastard, Belhaven Wee Heavy
 * Notes:
+	* first running of parti-gyle mash, other scottish ales brewed as later runnings
+	* peat flavors are not traditional, they are an american lie
 # Witbier
 * Region: Belgium
 * Categories: French and Belgian Beers, Wheat Beers